pd00m/discord-csgo-bot/README.md

 # discord-csgo-bot
-a simple bot for discord for getting the server status via command
+a simple discord bot for getting the status of a CSGO server via command

 ## Installing
 ```